 Ceanothus Bush Info

 Despite the differences between Ceanothus varieties, you will be able to recognize these plants by their distinctive leaves and flowers.
 Look for oval leaves with toothed edges.
 Each leaf has three veins running parallel from the leaf base to the outer leaf tips.
-Ceanothus bush leaves are glossy green on top, between ½ and 3 inches long, and often spiny like holly leaves.
+Ceanothus bush leaves are glossy green on top, between ½ and 3 inches (1 and 7.6 cm.) long, and often spiny like holly leaves.
 In fact, the name Ceanothus comes from the Greek word “keanothos,” meaning spiny plant.

 Ceanothus flowers are usually blue but they come in a wide variety of shades.
 A few Ceanothus varieties produce white or pink blossoms.
 All Ceanothus flowers are very small but they grow in huge, dense clusters that offer an intense fragrance and usually bloom between March and May.
 It is from the flowers that it derived the name soapbush, as when mixed with water is said to form a lather much like soap.

 Some Ceanothus species are butterfly friendly, providing food for butterfly and moth larvae.
 The Ceanothus flowers also attract beneficial insects, including bees, and are important components of a habitat garden.

 Ceanothus sanguineus is one of the Ceanothus varieties that play a prominent role as pioneer plants in disturbed areas, particularly in places with poor soil.
 They grow into dense brush fields in the clearings left after a fire or a timber harvest.